drcandacemakedamoore/cleanX/README.md

     """

-### Function that takes a dataframe and returns plotted images:
+### Takes a dataframe with image names and returns plotted images:

 show_images_in_df(iter_ob, legnth_name):